RuqiyaG/10_health_33855833/README.md

 Users can search excercises to do. has categories legs, back, arms and core Logout

-User will be logged out of their account if pressed and if user is inactive after
+User will be logged out of their account if pressed and if user is inactive after 5 min